부정맥

 Before simply connecting the severed signal with a machine, we perform treatment that clears waste blocking the conduction system and opens the path of circulation.

-BM Korean Internal Medicine Clinic asks, "Why is the SA node trying to stop?"
+BM Korean Internal Medicine Clinic asks, "Why did the vessel become blocked?"